-Rome is full of interesting and peculiar buildings, but I believe there is one that is even more peculiar and unexpected than the others: la Piramide Cestia, Rome’s Pyramid.
+Rome is full of interesting and peculiar buildings, but I believe there is one that is even more peculiar and unexpected than the others: the Pyramid of cestius, la Piramide Cestia, Rome’s Pyramid.

 La Piramide Cestia in Rome is indeed not blessed with a particularly spectacular location.
 Piazzale Ostiense, where it stands, is a busy and congested junction, with cars, scooters, trams and commuters heading to the metropolitan train line station that overlooks the square, but the pyramid itself is beautiful, original and has an interesting story.

 Top tip: instead of looking at the pyramid from the front, overlooking ugly Piazzale Ostiense, take a stroll down via Caio Cestio, on the side of the building and enter the non-catholic cemetery.
 Worth a visit in itself, this small cemetery offers a vantage point to enjoy a traffic-free view of the pyramid

 THE PYRAMID OF CESTIUS CAN BE SEEN IN ALL ITS SPLENDOUR FROM THE INSIDE OF THE NON-CATHOLIC CEMETERY, LOCATED BEHIND PIAZZALE OSTIENSE.
 THIS IS ONE OF THE MOST BEAUTIFUL CORNERS OF ROME WHERE POETS AND ARTISTS REST IN THE SHARE OF THE PYRAMID OF CESTIUS AND PINK BLOSSOMS

 The Pyramid of Cestius in Rome: a bit of history